MichaelStott/tech-squawks/web/content/aws/overview/_index.md

 # Overview

-Introduction to common AWS terms and concepts.
+This section will cover general AWS terms and concepts, in addition to covering the AWS cloud service categories and offerings.